jamesreilly13/Teiko-Technical/README.md

 # Teiko-Technical
-A repository containing my submission for the Teiko Technical.
+A repository containing James Reilly's submission for the Teiko Technical.